-Arduino Days 2025 event in Ashland, Virginia
+Arduino Days 2026 event in Ashland, Virginia

 The official address of the location is 233 N Washington Hwy, Ashland, VA 23005.
+Enter from the main parking lot, and there should be a sign (assuming wind isn’t an issue again) leading you into the courtyard.

 Train Speedometer pages added